A survey of interlayer interaction models for graphene and other 2D materials: Summary and future work

-This study is expected to support and stimulate further research in vdW interfaces.
-Promising directions for future work include scaling ultralow friction toward macroscale contact design, exploring heterointerfaces and different material through first-principles studies to identify superior material combinations \citep{xu2022first}, engineering functional interfaces with enhanced tribological performance \citep{luo2025engineering}, modeling surface rippling and corrugation induced by thermal effects \citep{mauri2020thermal, yan2022thermodynamic, wang2023bending}, and investigating the role of interfacial defects and grain boundaries \citep{Song2024, ying2025scaling}.
+Nonetheless, this study serves as a useful repository for researchers and the broader community and is expected to support and stimulate further research in vdW interfaces.
+Promising directions for future work include scaling ultralow friction toward macroscale contact design, exploring heterointerfaces and different materials through first-principles studies to identify superior material combinations \citep{xu2022first}, engineering functional interfaces with enhanced tribological performance \citep{luo2025engineering}, modeling surface rippling and corrugation induced by thermal effects \citep{mauri2020thermal, yan2022thermodynamic, wang2023bending}, and investigating the role of interfacial defects and grain boundaries \citep{Song2024, ying2025scaling}.
+From an application perspective, these developments are directly relevant to the design of next-generation low-friction coatings, NEMS/MEMS, flexible electronics, and energy-efficient mechanical components.
+In particular, achieving robust superlubricity at larger scales, controlling friction through interface engineering, and designing environmentally adaptive lubricating systems remain key technological goals.